 Artificial intelligence (AI) and machine learning are still being placed front-and-centre of many vendors’ marketing efforts.
 Among the long tail of VC-backed smaller vendors who have become increasingly visible at these events of late, they’re even pitched as a silver bullet solution.
 This is somewhat worrying: although there are certainly highly effective uses for the tech, putting out a message as distorting as this will only undermine the reputation of the security industry as a whole.

 In fact, some experts at the show questioned whether AI should be used at all in some contexts.
 Titania CSO, Nicole Whiting, argued that bias inherent in data training can create challenges, as can the use of probabilistic rather than deterministic data in such systems.
-It must be said, however, that AI tools from trusted vendors can add a useful extra layer of defence to existing security strategies — for example in spotting phishing techniques or attack patterns human eyes might miss.
-But only as part of a defence-in-depth approach, not as a replacement.
+It must be said, however, that AI tools from trusted vendors can add a useful extra layer of defense to existing security strategies — for example in spotting phishing techniques or attack patterns human eyes might miss.
+But only as part of a defense-in-depth approach, not as a replacement.

 Security needs automation